 “As you can see, we’re experiencing rough air at the moment.
 But as a reminder, we can’t predict rough air,” said the Delta airline pilot ferrying me from St. Louis to Charleston (via Atlanta—always Atlanta), “so please keep your seatbelts on whenever you are seated.”

-Thank you, sir, for giving me precisely the hint of inspiration I needed to frame this week’s note of encouragement while in the midst of one of the crazier market stretches we’ve seen in several years!
+Thank you, sir, for giving me precisely the hint of inspiration I needed to frame this week’s note of encouragement while in the midst of one of the crazier market stretches we’ve seen in a couple of decades!

-Of course, statistically speaking, this momentary bout of stock market extremism is more the norm than the exception.
+Of course, statistically speaking, this bout of stock market extremism is more the norm than the exception.
 No, it’s not particularly normal to have thousand-point-up or -down days for the Dow Jones Industrial Index.
-But volatility—market ups and downs—is, indeed, more normal than, for example, what happened last year.
+But volatility—market ups and downs—is, indeed, more typical than placid markets.

 The market is more likely to be volatile than not.